pablo-chacon/dede-protocol/README.md

 | **Data Ownership**        | Platform owns and monetizes movement + behavioral data    | Neutral infrastructure, no data extraction    |

 ---

-## **DeDe Protocol: Trustless, Universal Delivery Settlement (Etherum-Mainnet)**

-**DeDe Protocol** is a minimal, self-contained, production-ready settlement layer for decentralized delivery networks.

-**Peer-to-Peer Parcel** -> Pickup -> Dropoff -> Delivery confirmation.

-It implements the core rails that any delivery app, marketplace, or logistics platform can build on top of without dictating UI, routing logic, or business models.

-This repository contains only the immutable smart contracts, the deploy script, and the mock token used in tests.

----

 ## **NFT as a representation of a physical object**